PeiliSong501/Simulating_Automotive_Radar/README.md

 📄 **arXiv:** https://arxiv.org/abs/2503.08068
 📘 **IEEE Xplore:** https://ieeexplore.ieee.org/document/11247276
 > *Note: the IEEE Xplore version contains minor typos; please refer to the arXiv version for the most accurate text.*
+The corresponding video is available at YouTube (https://www.youtube.com/watch?v=dybbkPePHD4&t=1s), and bilibili (https://www.bilibili.com/video/BV1AdKwzLEPW/?spm_id_from=333.1387.0.0&vd_source=eb4269e8fa059487e2a91ce411765468).
 ---

 ## Overview

 This project focuses on simulating automotive radar signals (pitch, yaw, range, velocity, reflectivity) by leveraging multimodal sensor inputs, including **LiDAR** and **camera data**.
 The simulator is designed to model radar observations in complex driving environments and serves as a research tool for perception, sensor fusion, and learning-based radar understanding.

+In addition to the network architectures and training pipelines, this codebase also provides a development toolkit for processing several **4D automotive radar datasets**, such as **VoD** and **MSC-Rad4R**.

 ---